Quaerite et invenietis — "Seek and you will find"

 and Optimism.
 Community and Family.
 Fairness, Equality and Justice.

-This is profoundly important because the current
+This is profoundly important because the abject failures of the Biden

 dangerous for the stability and future of our country, and we would all